vkostyanetsky/Fastimer/README.md

 The script shows you a menu with four commands available:

 1. Start New Fast
-2. End Active Fast
+2. Manage Active Fast
-3. Display Active Fast
-4. Display Fasting Statistics
+3. Display Statistics

-Something is obvious: so, the first command starts a new fast, while the second command ends the active one.
+Something is obvious: so, the first command starts a new fast.
+The second one displays submenu:

+1. End Fast
+2. Cancel Fast
+3. Display Fast

-The `Display Active Fast` command shows you how active fast is going on.
+The first command here enables you to end active fast, second one means the cancelling of active fast.
+Third one shows you how active fast is going on.

 For instance:

 ```
 ACTIVE FAST